 Image recognition works on the same principle that any other AI algorithm works.
 You have to feed thousands of images of a particular object, and it learns to classify as that object.

 How Can Brands Use Image Recognition

 Brands can utilize image recognition to enable consumers to search for a product using a picture.
 Google is doing it with Lens.
 It works like reversed image search.
 Consumers click a product picture, search for it online, and the AI fetches the websites that feature the product.
 According to research, three-quarters of US consumers use visual search to find a product.

 There are hundreds of thousands of creatives used in any marketing campaign.
 Logo placement in these creatives is one of the most crucial things while generating creatives.
 Marketers often face a hard time identifying the best logo placement in the context of demography, geography, and more.

 AI can help recommend and place logos on the creatives at the best possible place by analyzing past creative performance.
-Not just that, it can even predict the best logo placement for the upcoming campaigns based on the campaign objectives and other factors.
+Not just that, it can even predict the best logo placement for upcoming campaigns based on the campaign objectives and other factors.

 Content marketing works its charm for brands trying to prove their mettle in the technology space or just trying to educate consumers about their offerings.
-Creating the right content that is relevant and resonates with the audience is the key to get leads.
+Creating the right content that is relevant and resonates with the audience is the key to getting leads.